 Hence, equilibrium quantity = 898 units

-25. Suppose the market determined rent for apartments is too high for common people to afford.
+25. Suppose the market-determined rent for apartments is too high for common people to afford.
 If the government comes forward to help those seeking apartments on rent by imposing control on rent, what impact will it have on the market for apartments?

-When the Government intervenes in the market for apartments and imposes control on rent, it will bring down the prices.
+When the government intervenes in the market for apartments and imposes control on rent, it will bring down the prices.
 Due to the drop in prices, the demand for apartments will grow.
 The imposition of a price ceiling will facilitate more people to afford an apartment who would not otherwise be able to pay the rent.
-It will also make some builders to indulge in black marketing.
+It will also make some builders indulge in black marketing.

 - Market Equilibrium – It is a market situation where the demand for the commodity is equivalent to its supply.

-- Equilibrium quality – It corresponds to the equilibrium price in the marketplace.
+- Equilibrium Quality – It corresponds to the equilibrium price in the marketplace.